 CPQ solutions also address the issues of valid product configurations, pricing consistency, and quote approvals.
 Integrated approval workflows ensure key stakeholders are in the loop on quotes before they’re sent, which is crucial when special pricing or customized product offerings are involved.
 Once approved, CPQ solutions can also make sure sales quotes can’t be changed, whether by accident or intent after they’ve received approval.
 Sales reps can be certain that quotes sent to customers are fully validated and orders based on these quotes will not be rejected.

 Benefits of CPQ

 How does a CPQ solution positively impact Sales Operations?

 In 2013, Aberdeen Group surveyed 159 organizations to determine the sales processes and technologies that the top-performing organizations used to close deals.
 They learned that optimizing sales workflows with a CPQ solution provides tremendous efficiencies and advantages.
-Among them are:
+The benefits of using this sales tool to send quotes to customers are: